ollym/spec/README.md

 # DRAFT OpenBooking API Protocol

-Being a protocol there will always be a "caller" and "receiver".
-In the docs I use "->" to indicate a request from the caller to the receiver, and "<-" to indicate the response.

 ## Handshake Example

 For anyone getting started with the protocol, it would go along the lines of: